kora-projects/kora-docs/mkdocs/blog/en/compile-time-diagnostics.md

 ---

-## Static and Dynamic Validation Should Complement Each Other
+## Static and Dynamic Validation Should Complement Each Other { #static-dynamic-validation }

 Compile-time validation is strongest when it is understood as one layer in a larger validation stack rather than as a replacement for testing or runtime observability.
 A successful build can prove that the application is structurally coherent according to the information available during compilation.
 It cannot prove that PostgreSQL is reachable, a Kafka topic exists, credentials are valid, a